-The fall term components are spent in regular school settings.
-The winter term practicum is spent in a situation related to the artist's field such as artist-in-residence in a local school, working as an apprentice in an educational office in an Ontario gallery or theatre, preparing an Arts program for implementation in the Faculty and local schools, or serving as an animator in a community-based theatre company.
+Candidates in the ACE program are placed in an Associate School in the Queen's catchment area for all practicum components in the fall, winter and summer 2 terms.
+The Alternative Practicum is spent in a situation related to the artist's field such as artist-in-residence in a local school, working as an apprentice in an educational office in an Ontario gallery or theatre, or preparing an Arts program for implementation.